MAF-DAP/Advent_2020/README.md

 # Advent Day of Code 2020

-Here are my solutions to Advent Day of Code 2020
+Here are my solutions to <a href="https://adventofcode.com/">Advent Day of Code 2020</a>

 Note that the base code I use for each project becomes simpler as the days go on.
 The reason for this is that I had to get a rhythm for the questions and how the data came through.
 You'll see in the initial questions, I copied in the sample and actual data directly into the program in the format I thought best and then read it in.
 Going to a basic wrapper that reads in the data ("Read_File.c") I also started off as quite anal when it comes to checking the file reads but then slacked off as I reaized that the error checking wasn't required for these applications